ivaaan/cnotes/README.md

 # CNotes: a note-taking app for team calls.

 CNotes ("call notes") syncs with Google Calendar and creates a multi-user note-taking page that allows everyone who's on the call to edit it.
-The page has the following sections: Google Calendar (to click on events and see notes for each event), call agenda, to-do list, text notes, possibly drawing pad or flowcharts, etc.
+The page has the following sections: Google Calendar (to click on events and see notes for each event), call agenda, to-do list, text notes, and sticky notes.

 ## MVP